SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/merchant-backend.md

 making a `GET` request to the payment url.
 Unfortunately, this is not guaranteed to happen.

-As [documented][ios-universal-links-routing], universal links open the registered application "when [the user] tap[s] links to your website within Safari", but "When a user browses your website in Safari and taps a universal link in the same domain, the system opens that link in Safari -- If the user taps a universal link in a different domain, the system opens the link in your app."
+As [documented][ios-universal-links-routing]{:target="_blank"}, universal links open the registered application "when [the user] tap[s] links to your website within Safari", but "When a user browses your website in Safari and taps a universal link in the same domain, the system opens that link in Safari -- If the user taps a universal link in a different domain, the system opens the link in your app."
 This presents two preconditions: the navigation must originate from user interaction, and the domain of the universal link must be different to the domain of the current page.
 Also, practice has shown that universal links may still sometimes fail to work as intended, so we must have some way of escaping that situation.

 In order to have a foolproof system with optimal user experience, we must therefore work correctly in different scenarios: